fquist42/Libft/README.md

+# Update: Added the projects "Ft_Printf" and "Get_next_line" including their bonuses to the library.
+ft_printf is a simpler remake of real printf and get_next_line is a programm to read from a filedescriptor line by line.

 ## Libft
 This is the first Project from the 42-Core_Curriculum.<br> The task is to create your own C library with some highly useful standard functions for later use.